n0rdy/remindme/README.md

 ```shell
 remindme at --time 22:30 --about "Do something cool"
 ```
-It is also to specify the time in 12-hour A.M./P.M format:
+It is also possible to specify the time in 12-hour A.M./P.M format:
 ```shell
 remindme at --pm 10:30 --about "Do something cool"
 ```